Elanis/backup-git-repositories/README.md

 # backup-git-repositories
-Script used to backup my Github repositories on my TrueNAS Scale server
+Script used to backup my Github repositories on my Homelab